capreolus-ir/trecrun/README.md

 # TrecRun

-`TrecRun` is a library for loading and working with TREC run files, with an API heavily inspired by PyTerrier's pipeline operators.
+`TrecRun` is a library for working with TREC run files, with an API heavily inspired by PyTerrier's pipeline operators.

 | API | Operator | Description |
 | --- | --- | --- |